 • 200 cigarettes or 100 cigarillos or 50 cigars or 500g of tobacco.

-• 1L of alcoholic drinks over 25% volume and 2L of alcoholic drinks less than 25% volume.
+• 1L of alcoholic drinks over 25% volume or 2L of alcoholic drinks less than 25% volume.

 Prohibited items include local currency, firearms (other than authorised hunting weapons), explosives, narcotics, counterfeit goods, used clothing (other than for personal use), palm trees and branches, henna, dangerous dogs, and anything considered harmful to good morals, health, public safety or state security.